 Easter is a time to remember Jesus and create happy memories and shared experiences for you and your loved ones.
 Here are four meaningful traditions that families often embrace at this time of the year.
+As a Christian parents, it’s good christian parenting tip to help our little children understand the truths of Good Friday and Easter in developmentally appropriate ways.

 Many families celebrate this time of year by getting together and having an Easter meal.
 As Easter is held over such a long weekend it is easier for families to get together even if they live at opposite ends of the country.
 The celebration may start at the local church for an Easter service and then it is back to the host’s house for dinner.
 Traditional Easter food includes hot cross buns, roast lamb, and simnel cake.
 Don’t worry if you don’t have time to prepare a big meal or your family is too large to make sitting at a dining table together a little impractical.
 An Easter buffet brings everyone together and it means that people get more choice over the food they eat too.
 This is great if you have fussy relatives.